Dr. Juliet Waterkeyn, Co-founder

 In Zimbabwe we were only able to keep the process alive thanks to the dedication of Josephine Mutandiro and Andrew Muringaniza who carried the torch through the dark times, often voluntarily giving their time and energy until we began to get funding again in 2007.

 With support from New Zealand High Commission and FAO, we ran livelihood programmes which enabled CHCs to start nutrition gardens, keep bees as well as cultivation of herbs.
-Mrs Josephine Mutandero was the District Coordinator at this time and put the CC Approach on the map providing enormous support to communities at a time Zimbabwe was crumbling.
-Thanks to her efforts as well an an extraordinarly team of volunteer ward coordinators Makoni District was greened with over 1,000 communal nutrition gardens, 4,000 individual gardens and 5,000 bee keepers.
+Mrs Josephine Mutandero was the District Coordinator at this time and put the ChC Approach on the map providing enormous support to communities at a time Zimbabwe was crumbling both politically and economically.
+Thanks to her dedication heading up an extraordinarly team of volunteer ward co-ordinators, Makoni District was greened with over 1,000 communal nutrition gardens, 4,000 individual gardens and 5,000 bee keepers.

-In the height of recession the team headed by Andrew Muringaniza helped ten CHCs build a training centre near Rusape where ZA was based.
+In the height of recession the team headed by Andrew Muringaniza helped ten of the CHCs build a training centre near Rusape where ZA was based.

-When Anthony Waterkeyn, my husband took over from me as Director in 2008, he secured much needed funding from Mercy Corps and moved Zim AHEAD back to Harare.
+When Anthony took over from me as Director in 2008, he secured much needed funding from Mercy Corps and the Zim AHEAD office moved back to Harare.
 By partnering with other International NGOs such as OXFAM, we managed to keep our organisation alive.
-However, the next few years saw mainly emergency funding which allowed for little capacity building of the organisation.
+However, the next few years saw mainly emergency funding which allowed for little capacity building of the organisation itself and manyof our few assets such as our two large trucks and one vehicle were spent in this effort.

 With British Lottery Funding / EU funding through Mercy Corps, Zim AHEAD started 126 CHCs in Manicaland, with 10,706 members, in Chipinge, Chiredezi and Buhera.
 Throughout this time we kept monitoring the results and accumulated increasing evidence not only of the cost-effectiveness of the approach but also that it could be used in an emergency context to combat cholera, and in urban areas to support municipality and tackle the ever increase public health threat of lack of safe water, sanitation and disposal of solid waste in Zimbabwe’s towns.